YiboooMa/mayibo.github.io/content/_index.md

         I am also very interested in **Embodied Intelligence**, **Robotics**, and **Motion Planning**, to create Human-like AI and improve people's lives.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate! 😃
     design:
       columns: '1'
   - block: collection